As part of Bristol's most comprehensive events guide, this page lists all gigs and live music happening in Bristol this evening.

 Most of today's gigs start around 8pm so be sure to catch an early dinner to avoid missing the music.
 Many of the gigs to the left are free to attend, some request a donation in the bucket and others will require advanced tickets.
 To guarantee entry, we suggest always buying tickets in advance from our ticket shop.

 Tonight's Clubnights & Nightlife

 Like every other day of the week, there are clubnights in Bristol happening this evening.
-Bars with regular late licenses and regular djs include The Small Horse Inn and The Love Inn - both extremely busy on weekends.
-Thursday, Friday and Saturday see the bulk of Bristol's club events when huge venues like Motion and Lakota open their doors to punters.
+Bars with regular late licenses and regular djs include Lakota and Exchange Bristol - both extremely busy on weekends.
+Thursday, Friday and Saturday see the bulk of Bristol's club events when huge venues like Motion and Propyard open their doors to punters.
 To make this page, we've collected all of the clubnights happening tonight this can be found beneath today's gig listings in the left hand column.

 Winner of the Breaking Talent Award in 2019 (Birmingham Comedy Festival) and a finalist in the 2019 Funny Women Awards, Celya recently appeared as a guest correspondent on Yesterday, Today and The Day Before (Comedy Central) and performed a stand up set on Festival of Funny Live (BBC).
 A regular writer for BBC Radio’s The News Quiz, Celya is bringing a work in progress of her debut show, Swimming, to the Camden Comedy Club on December 17th.